agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 	- Softskills: Leadership, communication, networking

 	- Analytics:
+		- insight generation
+		- root cause on deep dive into an issue
+		- Answer vague questions
-		- Forecasting
+		- AB testing
 		- data --> insights --> actions, visualizations
 		- Answer questions that the team has using data
 		- working big data and associated platforms
-		- Product development, using advanced statistics in improving understanding of the data.
+		- ~~Product development, using advanced statistics in improving understanding of the data.~~
-		- end to end product devlopment with DE's
+		- ~~end to end product devlopment with DE's~~
+		- Forecasting

 7. TMAY?